 $$\{x \mid x \notin A\}$$

 is again a set, whose type is the same as the type of A. In ZFC, the complement construction is not generally allowed since it opens the door to Russell's Paradox.

+&lt;sup>431In typed set theory (what we have here in HOL), it is not possible to form the union of two sets of different type.
+This is in contrast to ZFC.

-- Good mechanical support for many set tautologies (Fast_tac, fast_tac set_cs, fast_tac eq_cs, ... simp_tac set_ss
+- Good mechanical support for many set tautologies (Fast\tac, fast\tac set\cs, fast\tac eq\cs, ... simp\tac set\ss ...)

-...)

 - Powerful basis for many problems in modeling

 20 Functions

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 We are still looking at how the different parts of mathematics are encoded in the Isabelle/HOL library.

 - Orders

 - Sets

 - Functions

 - (Least) fixpoints and induction

 - (Well-founded) recursion

 - Arithmetic

 - Datatypes

 Fun.thy

-The theory Fun.thy443 defines some important notions on functions, such as concatenation, the identity function, the image of a function, etc.
+The theory $Fun.thy^{433}$ defines some important notions on functions, such as concatenation, the identity function, the image of a function, etc.

 We look at it briefly.

-443This file should be contained in your Isabelle distribution.
+This file should be contained in your Isabelle distribution.
 Or, if you only have an Isabelle executable, you can find the sources here:

-'''

 http://isabelle.in.tum.de/library/

-'''

 Fun.thy builds on Set.thy, and it is here that it is proven and used that sets are an instance of the type class order.

 Two Extracts from Fun.thy

 Composition and the identity function:

+'''

+constdefs

-constdefs id :: "'a => 'a" "id == %x. x" comp :: "['b => 'c, 'a => 'b, 'a] => 'c" "f o g == %x. f(g(x))" Recall constdefs syntax.
+id :: "'a => 'a"

+"id == %x. x"

+comp :: "['b => 'c, 'a => 'b, 'a] => 'c"

+"f o g == %x. f(g(x))"

+'''

+Recall constdefs syntax.